pulumi/terraform-provider-azurerm/website/docs/r/cosmosdb_sql_database.html.markdown

 ~> **Note:** throughput has a maximum value of `1000000` unless a higher limit is requested via Azure Support

 * `autoscale_settings` - (Optional) An `autoscale_settings` block as defined below.
-This must be set upon database creation otherwise it cannot be updated without a manual terraform destroy-apply.
+This must be set upon database creation otherwise it cannot be updated without a manual destroy-apply.

-~> **Note:** Switching between autoscale and manual throughput is not supported via Terraform and must be completed via the Azure Portal and refreshed.
+~> **Note:** Switching between autoscale and manual throughput is not supported via this provider and must be completed via the Azure Portal and refreshed.

 ---